johneatmon/www/src/pages/about/about.md

 ## Colophon

-This website is built with [Astro](https://astro.build/), a small amount of CSS, and almost no JavaScript (I’m not very good at it anyway).
+This website is built with [Astro](https://astro.build/), a dash of CSS, and a hint of JavaScript.
+This site is hosted for free by [Netlify](https://www.netlify.com/).
 There are no trackers or ads on this site — rejoice!

-This site is set in [General Sans](https://www.fontshare.com/fonts/general-sans) by Indian Type Foundry.
+This site is set in [Gambetta](https://www.fontshare.com/fonts/gambetta) by Indian Type Foundry.

 <!-- ## Contact